PurpurMC/Purpur/CONTRIBUTING.md

 6. Run `./gradlew rebuildPatches` in the main directory to convert your commit into a new patch
 7. PR your patches back to this repository

-Your commit will be converted into a patch that you can then PR into Purpur
+Your commit will be converted into a patch that you can then PR into Purpur.

 ## Help!
 I can't find the file I'm looking for!
 By default, Purpur (and upstream) only import files that we make changes to.